melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

-- There is currently a very small amount of fishery-dependent age data collected in Southern California such that none were included in the Southern California stock assessment.
+- There is currently a very small amount of fishery-dependent age data collected in southern California such that none were included in the southern California stock assessment.

-- Continue the NWFSC hook-and-line survey, which is a very important and informative source of data for the Southern California stock assessment.
+- Continue the NWFSC hook-and-line survey, which is a very important and informative source of data for the southern California stock assessment.
 Additional research into methods to standardize the hook-and line survey.